In today’s gig economy, hiring independent contractors is serious business

 After you meet with a candidate you’re excited about, ask him or her to complete a simple test assignment that speaks to the job at hand.
 If all goes well, be prepared to extend a formal offer letter and contract that includes the following:

-Statement of work - work that your freelancer is expected to perform
+Statement of work - A statement of work is the work that your freelancer is expected to perform

 Work for hire terms - protects your rights to the work performed